 In the Dark Future, ISO Standard 29119 will tell us what to test and how to test it.
 "Whatever type of testing you do, it will affect you."
 It doesn't matter if the people who drafted the standard know your business; they're experts, and they know better than you what's good for you.
 "The standard uses a four layer process model starting with two organizational layers covering test policy and organizational test strategy.
 The next layer moves into project management, while the bottom layer defines the fundamental test process used for all levels of testing, such as unit testing, system testing, acceptance testing, and the test types (e.g. performance and usability testing).
 Parts 2 and 3, on process and documentation respectively, are particularly closely linked as all outputs from the test processes potentially correspond to documents defined in the document part.
 There is also a 'new work item' being suggested that would see a fifth part initiated on test process improvement - imagine a testing industry without the emergence of another new test improvement model every couple of years."
 Doesn't that sound swell?
-Not only will they be telling you what to do, but also how to improve it-despite the acknowledged caveat, "Probably the biggest complaint raised against IT standards is that they do not meet the needs of actual practitioners - most of us have come across such 'shelfware'."
+Not only will they be telling you what to do, but also how to improve it-despite the needs of actual practitioners - most of us have come across such 'shelfware'."
 Don't worry about the standard being unmanageable, either.
 The current draft of Part 2 of the standard is, as of this writing, a mere 100 pages.